 If a relationship breaks down and you and your partner own the property jointly, a decision will be made on its division.
 Often, one partner or spouse leaves the property, and the other wishes to buy it entirely.

 The property is being gifted to someone like a relative or a friend to increase tax efficiency.
-If the transfer of equity is for tax purposes, you must seek legal advice before taking any action).
+If the transfer of equity is for tax purposes, you must seek legal advice before taking any action.

-you already own and want to add your new partner to the deeds of the property.
+You already own and want to add your new partner to the deeds of the property.

 Transferring equity is not a complicated process when owned parties are in agreement.
 It can become complex when mortgages, taxes, or a dispute arises among the owned parties.
 In the end, every transfer equity case is different and should be treated accordingly.